Renewing European food, agricultural and rural policies

 - The protection of biodiversity and water quality,

 - support for rural areas,

-- and food security in Europe and its trading partners.
+- and food security in the EU and its trading partners.

-The current trajectory will not lead to sustainable agriculture, and the necessary profound transformations are perceived as having too high a social and economic cost.
+The current trajectory will not lead to sustainable agriculture, but the profound transformations required as having too high a social and economic cost.

 - show that other agricultural and food strategies are possible;

 - foster debate on these strategies along with policies that will enable their implementation.

 To this end, the activities of this initiative are structured around:

 - the identification of the various strategies of the European primary producers, in particular concerning the arragements for their integration into agri-food chains;